Eriophyidae

 Mites

-Mites are sap-sucking pests which cause leaves to become stippled, or mottled with yellow.
-Leaves become dehydrated, turning a bleached silver or showing purplish-bronze tones.
+Mites are sap-sucking pests which cause stippled or mottled yellow leaves.
+Leaves can become dehydrated, turning bleached silver or purplish-bronze.
 Here's how to ID and control mites in your garden, or on your indoor plants.

 Citrus Rust Mite

 If the surface of your citrus fruit is mottled with silvery or rusty brown marks or spots, citrus rust mite could be the culprit.
-Here's how to identify and control them in your garden.
+Here's how to identify and control them.

 Whiteflies